ChynieceM/Reading-Notes/201/Class12/README.md

 1. What is Chart.js and how it can be brought into your project?

+Chart.js provides a set of frequently used chart types, plugins, and customizations options.
+It renders chart elements on an HTML5 canvas.

 2. List 3 different Chart types you can create using Chart.js.

+Boxplot, graph, treemap

 ## Animated Charts w/ Chart JS

 1. What are some advantages to displaying data via a chart over a table?

+Charts are better than tables if you want to visualize your data.
+They are easier to look at and convey data quickly.

 2. How could Chart.js aid your previously created applications visually?

+For the salmon cookies project, we could see the changes over times better with a graph chart, for isntance.
+It would be easier to see the changes both hourly and daily accross all stores and each store individually.